quasarstream/PHP-FFmpeg-video-streaming/README.md

 ## FAQs
 **I created stream files and now what should I pass to a player?**
 You must pass a **master playlist(manifest) URL**(e.x. `https://www.aminyazdanpanah.com/?"PATH TO STREAM DIRECTORY"/dash-stream.mpd` or `/PATH_TO_STREAM_DIRECTORY/hls-stream.m3u8` ) to a player.
-See the demo page of these players for more information(**[hls.js Demo](https://hls-js.netlify.app/demo/)**, **[dash.js Demo](https://reference.dashif.org/dash.js/v3.1.2/samples/dash-if-reference-player/index.html)**, **[videojs](https://videojs.com/advanced?video=elephantsdream)** and etc).
+See the demo page of these players for more information(**[hls.js Demo](https://hls-js.netlify.app/demo/)**, **[dash.js Demo](https://reference.dashif.org/dash.js/v3.1.2/samples/dash-if-reference-player/index.html)**, **[videojs Demo](https://videojs.com/advanced?video=elephantsdream)** and etc).

-**My player does not show quality selector to change the quality of video?**
+**My player does not show the quality selector button to change the video quality?**
-Some Players does not have embedded quality selector to change this option and you should install(or add) the plugin for this use case.
-For example if your are using Videojs to play your stream, you can install **[videojs-hls-quality-selector](https://github.com/chrisboustead/videojs-hls-quality-selector)** to show the quality selector.
+Some Players do not have an embedded quality selector button to change this option and you should install(or add) the plugin for this use case.
+For example, if you are using Videojs to play your stream, you can install **[videojs-hls-quality-selector](https://github.com/chrisboustead/videojs-hls-quality-selector)** to show the quality selector.
 For adding a plugin to other players, you can easily Google it!

 **I uploaded my stream files to a cloud but it does not play on my website?**
 If you save your stream content to a cloud(i.e. **[Amazon S3](https://aws.amazon.com/s3)**), make sure your contents are **PUBLIC**.
 If they are not, you must change the access control.

-**Does [IOS](https://www.apple.com/ios) support DASH stream?**
+**Does [IOS](https://www.apple.com/ios) support the DASH stream?**
 No, IOS does not have native support for DASH.
 Although there are some libraries such as **[Viblast](https://github.com/Viblast/ios-player-sdk)** and **[MPEGDASH-iOS-Player](https://github.com/MPEGDASHPlayer/MPEGDASH-iOS-Player)** to support this technique, I have never tested them.
 So maybe some of them will not work properly.

 See [this page](https://video.aminyazdanpanah.com/start?r=faq#faq) for more FAQs.